Skip to main content

 Ethics Violations

 The Enforcement Procedures for the AOTA Occupational Therapy Code of Ethics articulates the procedures followed by the Association’s Ethics Commission (EC) as it carries out its duties to enforce the Code.
 A primary goal of these Enforcement Procedures is to ensure objectivity and fundamental fairness to all individuals who may be parties in an ethics complaint.
-The Enforcement Procedures help ensure compliance with the Code’s enforceable Principles and Standards of Conduct that apply to Association members (AOTA, 2019).
+The Enforcement Procedures help ensure compliance with the Code’s enforceable Principles and Standards of Conduct that apply to Association members (AOTA, 2021).

 Ethical Dilemmas

-An ethical dilemma is a conflict between choices that, no matter what choice is made, some ethical principle will be compromised.
-Resolution of ethical dilemmas requires careful evaluation of all the facts of a case, including applicable laws, consultation with all concerned parties, and appraisal of the decision makers’ ethical philosophies (Hegde, 2019).
+Resolution of ethical dilemmas requires careful evaluation of all the facts of a case, including following applicable laws, consulting with all concerned parties, and appraising the decision makers’ ethical philosophies.

 In order to resolve an ethical dilemma in the best possible way, several steps should be taken.
 These include: